73shenrong-stack/Coursework2025/README.md

 ### 4. Run the Application

-From the project root (or any directory where you can see the `target` folder):
+From the project root (or any directory where you can see the `target` folder:

     java -jar target/tetris-jfx-1.0-SNAPSHOT.jar